Wildlife Studios raises $120 million for casual mobile games at $3 billion valuation

 “We obviously couldn’t take that, and until we took the money from Benchmark last year, the total outside investment in the company to date had been $100,” Victor said.
 “We started a very special moment in time where it was easy to get traction.
 We used the profits from our own titles to keep building the team and our technology.”

-About two years ago, they decided to be more aggressive about expansion and they started opening offices in the U.S., where they now have three different offices.
-A small portion of the player base is in South America, but most of the audience is global, and the company said it already has strong traction in the U.S.
+About two years ago, they decided to be more aggressive about expansion and they now have three offices in the U.S. A small portion of the player base is in South America, but most of the audience is global, and the company said it already has strong traction in the U.S.

 Growing during the pandemic